MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/align-data-chart-table-matrix-report-builder.md

 ms.author: maggies
 ms.reviewer: saurkumar
 ---
-# Align the data in a Power BI paginated report chart in a table or matrix (Power BI Report Builder)
+# Align the data in a paginated report chart in a table or matrix (Power BI Report Builder)

 [!INCLUDE [applies-yes-report-builder-no-desktop](../../includes/applies-yes-report-builder-no-desktop.md)]